bradfrost/style-guide-guide/components/headers-and-footers/horizontal-header.md

   required: yes
   modifier: yes
   js: yes
   description: Add to the `c-header__nav-btn` element to enable the toggle behavior.
-On click, Agora's JavaScript library changes the button icon and label, and adds/removes `is-active` for the button, `c-header` and `js-nav-panel` elements.
+On click, Style Guide Guide's JavaScript library changes the button icon and label, and adds/removes `is-active` for the button, `c-header` and `js-nav-panel` elements.
 - className: c-btn__icon
   required: yes
   description: Apply to the `<svg>` icon as you normally would for an [icon button](../buttons/button.html), but include two of these [icons](../icons-and-media/icons.html) instead of the usual single icon.
 The first icon should be the `#icon-menu` hamburger icon, and the second should be the `#icon-x` "close" icon.
 Include the following modifier classes to allow the button to properly toggle between states.